Food safety at early learning services

 - you prepare food with the children only as part of the curriculum

 - you run a home-based service

-To find out if the type of food provision at your service is subject to National Programme 2, you can use the MPI Where do I fit tool(external link).
+To find out if the type of food provision at your service is subject to National Programme 2, you can use the MPI My Food Rules tool(external link).

 What you need to do if you are on National Programme 2

-- If you run more than one centre – and they are in different council areas – you can choose to register with MPI.
+- If you run more than one centre and they are in different council areas, you can choose to register with MPI.

-- Your verifier will visit to make sure you're set up to make safe and suitable food.
+- Your verifier will visit to make sure that you are set up to make safe and suitable food.